MateuszPodeszwa/C-PrivateLessons/README.md

 ## Objectives

-- ask the user for an `x` value and a `y` valu.
+- ask the user for an `x` value and a `y` value.
 These are coordinates of the enemy relative to the watchtower's location.
 - Using the image on the right _(it make more sense if you have a book, page 78)_ `if` statements, and relational operators, display a message about what direction the enemy is coming from.
 For example, "The enemy is to the